 First, you will need to find the exact location of the study to avoid the area.
 You can then use a jab saw or utility knife to cut away the surface in a controlled manner.

 You should be able to visually locate the studs.
 If not, knock on the drywall to hear where it’s solid or use a stud finder to scan the drywall.
 Mark the spot with a pencil.

 Cut into the drywall with a utility knife holding it straight and ensuring to get at least half of the drywall depth off.
 This will take a lot of pressure and you may need to go over the same spot with your knife to make deep cuts.
 However, a utility knife gives you a lot of control which is mainly what will protect your studs.

 Note: Here is a related video on how to cut drywall.
-Hope you will be benefitted with this.
+Hope you will be benefitted from this.